 I read about this falls two or three times in different sources.
 All they told to take the path that follows the barbed-wire fence than to find some small hidden and, of course unmarked, trail before crossing Portola Heights Road.

-As you could see, there is no need to search hidden trails.
+As you could see, there is no need to search for hidden trails.
 From the parking lot across the Upper Stevens Creek County Park, take Peters Creek Trail and then turn right to the Ridge trail.
 Follow it to the very crossing with a road.
-Pass through the gate, you will see the separation of the path.
+Pass through the gate; you will see the separation of the path.
 You’ll need the left one.
-Then just follow it.
+Then follow it.

 At first, the trail will find Peters Creek.

-And then trail will path through boulders (prepare for some easy climbing 😉 )
+And then the trail will path through boulders (prepare for some easy climbing).

-Also, I think waterfall is even bigger and pretty high, but we found no way down.
+Also, I think a waterfall is even bigger and pretty high, but we found no way down.